Tienisto/moform/README.md

 ### ➤ Custom Styles

-Use `builder` to provide a custom field widget.
+Provide a custom widget with the `builder` parameter.

+Be aware that parameters like `label` are ignored when using a custom widget.

 ```dart
 StringField(